 Where do I get information about provisions of the admission and examination regulations and the module manual?

-At Darmstadt University of Applied Sciences, each course of study has a two-part examination regulation: The General Regulations for Examination Regulations (ABPO, in German: pdf-download) apply throughout the university and regulate, among other things, the tasks of committees and the examination system.
-The special regulations of a course of study can be found in the Special Regulations (BBPO, in German: pdf-Download).
-Admission procedures are also defined in the Special Regulations (BBZM, in German: pdf-download).
-The module handbook (in German: pdf-download) is also important for the study programme.
+At Darmstadt University of Applied Sciences, each course of study has a two-part examination regulation: The General Regulations for Examination Regulations (ABPO, pdf download in German) apply throughout the university and regulate, among other things, the tasks of committees and the examination system.
+The special regulations of a course of study can be found in the Special Regulations (BBPO, pdf download in English, German).
+Admission procedures are also defined in the Special Regulations (BBZM, pdf download in English, German).
+The module handbook (pdf download in English, German) and the catalogue of elective modules (pdf download in English) is also important for the study programme.
 There you can find, for example, which compulsory and optional modules there are, how many credit points are awarded in each case and, of course, the respective learning objectives, responsible persons and examination forms.
 Additionally, the regulations on the practical semester are part of these regulations.